lubojr/naucse.python.cz/lessons/beginners-en/lesson-1-homework/index.md

 Try out these exercises at home.
 These are just examples.
 Try to find some more examples in the internet or just play around!

-1. Try to start up `python` in your command line again and see if this still works:
+1. Try to start up Python in your command line again and see if this still works:
 ```pycon
 >>> 1+1
 2